USS Omaha (SSN-692): Service history

-The third Omaha (SSN-692) was laid down on 27 January 1973 at Groton, Conn., by the Electric Boat Division of General Dynamics Corp.; launched on 21 February 1976; sponsored by Mrs. Victoria E. Kuncl Hruska, wife of Senator Roman L. Hruska of Nebraska; and commissioned on 11 March 1978.
+The third Omaha (SSN-692) was laid down on 27 January 1973 at Groton, Connecticut, by the Electric Boat Subsidiary of General Dynamics; launched on 21 February 1976; sponsored by Mrs. Victoria E. Kuncl Hruska, wife of Senator Roman L. Hruska of Nebraska; and commissioned on 11 March 1978.

 Upon her commissioning, Omaha was assigned to Groton as her homeport; however, in late April 1978, she was reassigned to Pearl Harbor, Hawaii, effective as of 1 May.
 The boat sailed from Naval Submarine Base New London on 11 August, arriving on 15 September at Naval Submarine Base Pearl Harbor, where she was a member of Submarine Squadron (SubRon) Seven.
 Among her accomplishments for the year, the submarine completed sea trials, initial shakedown, Naval Sea Systems Command (NavSea) acoustic trials, Mk.
 48 torpedo certification, and a submarine versus submarine type warfare exercise.
 On 15 November, Omaha entered Pearl Harbor Naval Shipyard for an extended post shakedown availability (PSA) and selected restricted availability (SRA), which concluded in June 1979.

 Following post-SRA sea trials, in July 1979 Omaha completed three SubRoc quality assurance system test firings and 12 Mk.
 48 torpedo firings for weapons systems accuracy test certification.
 On 22 July, Omaha stood out from Pearl Harbor for deployment to the Eastern Pacific (EastPac).
-Ports visited included Seattle, Wash., during the city’s Seafair Festival and Esquimalt, British Columbia, Canada.
+Ports visited included Seattle, Washington, during the city's Seafair festival and Esquimalt, British Columbia, Canada.
 During the year, the submarine also completed NavSea acoustic trials, two major anti-submarine warfare (ASW) exercises, two special operations, and several local operations.

 In early 1980, Omaha was busy preparing to make her first overseas deployment, conducting training, examinations, certifications, and upkeep in the first half of the year.
 She set off for the western Pacific (WestPac) in May, arriving on station on 6 June.
 She completed special operations for Commander Submarine Force, U.S. Pacific Fleet (ComSubPac) through the first week of July and then put in to Subic Bay, Republic of the Philippines, for a week of upkeep.
 The ship called at Hong Kong in mid-July but had to cut her visit short and put to sea to avoid Typhoon Joe.
 She paused at Guam on 28 July for three weeks of upkeep.
 On 16 August, Omaha conducted a surveillance operation in the Philippine Sea and then proceeded to the Indian Ocean, where she operated for the next two months.
 The boat arrived at the remote outpost of Diego Garcia for a week of upkeep on 28 October and then enjoyed a week-long port visit (10–16 November) at Perth, Australia, before returning to Pearl Harbor in December in time for the holiday season.
 The boat won the Navy Expeditionary Medal for her service in the Indian Ocean from 23 August–21 November during this deployment.
 Omaha also this year received a Meritorious Unit Commendation from the Secretary of the Navy.